AbdumurodovaZulfizar/Mobile-menu/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
 # Mobile-Menu

-On this milestone we have created menu for our prtfolio for mobile version.
+On this milestone, we have created a menu for our prtfolio for the mobile version.
 To do this we used Javascript event listeners.

 ### Built With